-To get one of the above services, call your Medi-Cal managed care health plan directly.
-If you are not in a Medi-Cal managed care health plan, you may be able to get these services from individual providers and clinics that accept Medi-Cal.
-The MHP may be able to help you find a provider or clinic that can help you or may give you some ideas on how to find a provider or clinic.
+To get one of the above services, call your Medi-Cal managed care plan directly.
+If you are not in a Medi-Cal managed care plan, you may be able to get these services from individual providers and clinics that accept Medi-Cal.
+The mental health plan may be able to help you find a provider or clinic that can help you or may give you some ideas on how to find a provider or clinic.

 Any pharmacy that accepts Medi-Cal can fill prescriptions to treat a mental health condition.
+Please note that most prescription medication dispensed by a pharmacy is covered under the Fee-For-Service Medi-Cal program, not your managed care plan.

-How Do I Get Other Medi-Cal Services (Primary Care/Medical) That Are Not Covered by the MHP?
+How Do I Get Other Medi-Cal Services (Primary Care/Medical) That Are Not Covered by the Mental Health Plan?